rntz/datafun/README.md

 - `ℕ`, `A × B`, and `A → B` all mean what you'd expect.

-- So called "lattice types" `L` represent *unital semilattices* ─ that is, semilattices with a least element.
+- So-called "lattice types" `L` represent *unital semilattices* ─ that is, semilattices with a least element.
 Lattice types are simply a syntactic restriction of ordinary types: any lattice type is a type, but not all types are lattice types.